jenniyan/kinnect/README.md

-# Kinnect — Location-based Social Prototype
+# Kinnect: Location-based Social Prototype

 Project created for UCI IN4MATX 43 (Spring 2026).
 Kinnect is a location-anchored social prototype that lets nearby users discover, chat, route to, and share short videos with one another.